OctopusDeploy/blog/blog/2021-05/using-hashicorp-vault-with-octopus-deploy/index.md

 Microsoft's Active Directory supports LDAP using [Active Directory Lightweight Directory Services](https://docs.microsoft.com/en-us/previous-versions/windows/desktop/adam/what-is-active-directory-lightweight-directory-services).
 :::

-Once authenticated, the `client_token` from the Vault response will be made available as a [sensitive output variable](https://octopus.com/docs/projects/variables/output-variables#sensitive-output-variables) named `LDAPAuthToken` for use in other steps.
+After authentication, the `client_token` from the Vault response will be made available as a [sensitive output variable](https://octopus.com/docs/projects/variables/output-variables#sensitive-output-variables) named `LDAPAuthToken` for use in other steps.

 #### LDAP login parameters #{ldap-login-parameters}